devanshsonii/tictactoe/README.md

 ## Code Structure

-- **`main.cpp`:** Contains the main function where the game loop is executed.
+- **`main.cpp`:** Contains the main function where the game loop is executed and where the logic exists.
-- **`functions.cpp`:** Defines functions for filling the array, checking for a win, taking user input, and printing the game board.

 ## Build and Run